 - Compliance, Ethics, and Reporting Hotline: 877-516-3433

 • GGC is the #5 top public Southern regional college, according to the U.S. News & World Report (USNWR) 2014 college rankings.
-USNWR also ranked GGC the most ethnically diverse Southern regional college both public and private, 2015.
+USNWR also ranked GGC the most ethnically diverse Southern regional college both public and private, 2015 and 2016.
 A College of Distinction, GGC was twice recognized as friendly to the military, 2014 and 2015.